dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/polynomials/2-adding.md

 {{% note Solution %}}

-{{% roman "1." %}} The first step is substitution, which is pretty straightforward:
+1. The first step is substitution, which is pretty straightforward:

 \begin{align}
   -3A+2B-C